djprofessorkash/misc-data-projects/README.md

 > DESCRIPTION:

->> Project to model the common chaos example of a double pendulum.
+<ul> Project to model the common chaos example of a double pendulum. </ul>

 > LANGUAGES:
 > - Python